yebenbenben/blog/content/tourism/2021-11-20-My-Advanced-Open-Water-Experience-In-Cozumel.md

 For our AOW, we need to do 5 dives (navigation, deep dive, peak performance bouyancy, night and drift), we had four different instructors.
 For PPB and Navigation, Night dive the entire group was getting AOW, so the briefing was thorough and the instructor answered a lot of question for me, we got a lot time underwater for practice.
 While for the drift dive, we were the only two divers doing the AOW, the instructor FLO has a lot of self-ego (he might be a good instructor, but he insisted on reducing our weights then blaming us on struggling too much of getting down and finning too much).
 I certainly learned a lot from this experience, but given that I told him from the beginning that we were new divers, I don't expect myself to know what to do when I can not descend, especially when I did it easily with the weight I used during previous four dives.
 Also I don't think he helped us checking if the weight is distributed evenly since both of us were not only struggling with descend, but also struggling stay in vertical position, we kept rolling back on our back and had to keep finning to hold balance which contribute negatively to our descend.
 And of course as I struggled in descned, I struggled to stay at my safety stop, and it was not only me but another person in my group also shoot up to the surface under his watch, even earlier than me.

-Some may say you should have bagged at least 10 dives before going for your AOW, I think with how losely those course get taught, it is really just a way to help you dive under supervision and learn stuff and get comfortable, because the instructor should be there adress your concerns and answer your questions while DM's role is a guide not a teacher.
+Some may say you should have bagged at least 10 dives before going for your AOW, I think with how losely those course constructed, it is really just a way to help you dive under supervision and learn stuff and get comfortable, because the instructor should be there adress your concerns and answer your questions while DM's role is a guide not a teacher.
 It is good to know what is the wrong technique so that you don't need to correct them after following wrong practice for long.

 ### Thoughts On Dressel Diver?